MetOffice/lfric_core/README.md

 documentation and deploy it to a directory in `$(HOME)/public_html` named after the git branch.

-Any changes should be developed on a fork of the ``main`` branch.
-Do not target the ``trunk`` branch as this will be used only for official releases.
+Any changes should be developed on a fork of the `main` branch.
+Do not target the `trunk` branch as this is currently used to synchronise subversion `trunk`, and we will remove this branch following git migration in November 2025.